ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/method.rst

 #.
 Several other meetings allow us to discuss the analysis of each member.
 #.
 Report is directly updated by members.
 #.
 An expert reads, the second time, the sessions' report and adds remarks
-   based on his domain knowledge, e.g. "impossible deviation", or adding some missing deviations.
+   based on her domain knowledge, e.g. "impossible deviation", or adding some missing deviations.
 #.
 Finally, an analysis of these results is performed in order to merge similar
    potential errors in an hazard class.
 This class groups potential errors with